-After a five-year closure, the California Department of Fish and Wildlife (CDFW) Director has re-opened the recreational razor clam fishery in Del Norte County following a recommendation from state health agencies that the consumption of razor clams in the area no longer poses a significant threat for domoic acid exposure.
+The Director of the California Department of Fish and Wildlife (CDFW) has re-opened the recreational razor clam fishery in Del Norte County following a recommendation from state health agencies that consumption of razor clams in the area no longer poses a significant threat for domoic acid exposure.

-During the closure, state health agencies have continued to assess domoic acid levels in razor clams.
-Razor clams have consistently exceeded the federal action level for domoic acid of 20 parts per million.
-However, clams recently collected from Crescent City in March and April 2021 all had domoic acid concentrations lower than this action level.
+In November 2022, the razor clam fishery closed in Del Norte County due to domoic acid.
+During the closure, state health agencies had continued to assess domoic acid levels in razor clams.
+Razor clams have consistently exceeded the federal action level for domoic acid of ≥ 20 parts per million (ppm).
+However, clams collected from Point Saint George, Del Norte County in June 2023 all had domoic acid concentrations lower than this action level.

 CDFW reminds clammers that the daily bag limit for razor clams is 20 and the first 20 clams dug must be retained regardless of size or condition.
 The fishery in odd-numbered years is open north of Battery Point, Crescent City in Del Norte County.
-Effective March 8, 2021, each person is required to keep a separate container for their clams and is not allowed to commingle their take with another person when digging and transporting clams to shore.
+Each person is required to keep a separate container for their clams and is not allowed to commingle their take with another person when digging and transporting clams to shore.

-For more information, please refer to Section 29.20 Clams General and Section 29.45 for specific razor clam regulations that can be accessed at the following web page: https://wildlife.ca.gov/Fishing/Ocean/Regulations/Sport-Fishing/Invertebrate-Fishing-Regs#mollusks
+For more information, please refer to Section 29.20 Clams General and Section 29.45 for specific razor clam regulations that can be accessed from the 2023-2024 Ocean Sport Fishing Regulation Booklet (PDF).

-For more information on any fishery closure information or health advisories, please visit: https://wildlife.ca.gov/Fishing/Ocean/Health-Advisories
+For more information on any fishery closure information or health advisories, visit: wildlife.ca.gov/Fishing/Ocean/Health-Advisories.